 At the moment many travelers can enter Belgium without a Europe travel visa for Belgium, some nationalities do need to obtain a visa.
 However, from 2021 it will be necessary for many visitors to enroll with ETIAS before traveling to any countries in the Schengen Area.
-Travelers will be able to use the ETIAS Visa for Belgium.
+Travelers will be able to use the ETIAS travel authorization for Belgium.

 Technically, ETIAS is not a visa, it is a visa waiver.
 By registering, travelers will be able to visit countries in the Schengen without needing a conventional visa.
-It will be possible to use the European Visa Waiver for Belgium.

 Belgium has a surprising amount to offer visitors.
 Its historic cities are renowned for their medieval and Art Nouveau architecture as well as their museums, fashion, and cuisine.
 Outside of the cities the landscapes vary.
 There are sandy beaches to relax on as well as forested hills which are ideal for hiking and exploring.

 Brussels is vibrant city which combines post-modern architecture with historical monuments.
 There are a number of UNESCO world heritage sites in and around Brussels including the Grand place which is surrounded by guildhouses and the Gothic town hall.
 St Gudula Cathedral and the Royal Palace are also particularly impressive.